 Going to college is a big step and with so many choices all over the United States, it can be hard to choose.
 A top campus is definitely a factor to consider when you decide where to get your degree.
 Of course, other things also play a role, including cost, course of study and proximity to your hometown.
 When you begin your search for the ideal place to get your degree, be sure you pay attention to how the campus looks and how it makes you feel.
 If you’re not sure where to start, consider these universities, each with a top ranking college campus.
-For more help, it’s best to pay these campuses a visit, but the helpful experts at EduBlogger.com can also provide invaluable resources for college life.
+For more help, it’s best to pay these the best campuses 2019 a visit, but the helpful experts at EduBlogger.com can also provide invaluable resources for college life.
 Rely on them each step of the way and you should have no trouble finding your perfect campus.
 Keep reading to get started.

 This private university in Kentucky was founded in 1858 and has a small enrollment, giving you a more personal college experience.
 Grand and historic brick buildings dominate the campus, which is attractively studded with plenty of trees and large grassy areas.
 The campus is easy to traverse via the walking paths throughout and there are statues and fantastic architecture to see.
 The campus also boasts a football field and several sorority houses.
 A diverse athletics and academic roster make this a unique place to get higher education in Kentucky.